bregenspan/jewnicorn/README.rst

 About
 -----

-Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+Jewnicorn 'Green Unicorn - Jewish Edition' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model ported from Ruby's Unicorn_ project.
-The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
+The Jewnicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
+It also doesn't work on Shabbos.

 Feel free to join us in `#gunicorn`_ on freenode_.